sourcegraph/about/content/blogposts/2022/code-intelligence-platform.md

 title: "From code search to a code intelligence platform"
 publishDate: 2022-09-27T10:00-07:00
 description: No matter how good your dev tools are, coding is complex.
 We're building a code intelligence platform to tackle this complexity.
-Finding things in code is good, but learning things about code is great.
-Sourcegraph's code intelligence platform is built to help.
 tags: [blog]
 slug: "code-search-to-code-intelligence"
 published: false